paritytech/parity-bridges-common/modules/call-dispatch/README.md

   dispatched it.
 The dispatch may still fail, though - that's why we are including the dispatch result in the event payload.

-When we talk about module in context of bridges, these events are helping in following cases: 1) when the message submitter has access to the state of both chains and wants to monitor what has happened with his message.
-Then he could use the message id (that he gets from the [message lane module events](../message-lane/README.md#General-Information)) to filter events of call dispatch module at the target chain && actually see what has happened with his message; 2) when the message submitter only has access to the source chain state (for example, when sender is the runtime module at the source chain).
+When we talk about module in context of bridges, these events are helping in following cases:

+1. when the message submitter has access to the state of both chains and wants to monitor what has happened with his message.
+Then he could use the message id (that he gets from the [message lane module events](../message-lane/README.md#General-Information)) to filter events of call dispatch module at the target chain and actually see what has happened with his message;

+1. when the message submitter only has access to the source chain state (for example, when sender is the runtime module at the source chain).
 In this case, your bridge may have additional mechanism to deliver dispatch proofs (which are storage proof of module events) back to the source chain, thus allowing the submitter to see what has happened with his messages.